 These options should allow us more personal cash and more personal peace and happiness and times with our familes.

-20. Carrie Says:
+20. Carrie says:

 That was a very interesting idea, I planned to make similar graphics for my credit card debt.
 That was actually one of the major spending issues in my finance, and credit card expert site said it is crucial to make your debt visible to reduce spendings...
 Anyway, you gave me inspiration)))